Dirac surface states, multiorbital dimerization and superconductivity in Nb- and Ta-based A15 compounds

 The computational framework is described in Appendix B. In Figs. \ref{bands-ta3x} and \ref{bands-nb3y} the electronic structures of Ta$_3$Y and Nb$_3$X compounds are shown, respectively.
 Both band structures host fourfold rotational symmetries.
 This is due to the presence of non-symmorphic symmetry operations involving fourfold rotations and fractional translations with respect to the [001] crystal directions.
 Apart from the symmetries due to time-reversal and spatial inversion symmetry, we observe additional degeneracies in the momentum.
-Due to the non-symmorphic symmetries, we have 4-fold and 8-fold degeneracies at the R point.
-As we demonstrate in Appendix A, in the low-energy sector at the R-point two groups of bands are present: the bands related to the $\pi$ and $\delta$ intradimer bonds.
+Due to the non-symmorphic symmetries and screw axes, we have a 4-fold degeneracy above Fermi which splits into 8-fold degeneracy due to SOC whereas, the 6-fold degeneracy below the Fermi level splits into 4-fold and 8-fold degeneracies with the 4-fold degeneracies lying above the 8-fold degenerate states at the R point due to SOC.
+However, in the case of Ta$_3$Bi due to strong SOC originating from Bi atoms, the 6-fold degenerate states below Fermi splits similar to other compounds but with the exception that the 4-fold degeneracies are pushed below the 8-fold degeneracies.
+Such 8-fold degenerate points are known to represent double Dirac points.\cite{PhysRevLett.116.186402} As we demonstrate in Appendix A, in the low-energy sector at the R-point two groups of bands are present: the bands related to the $\pi$ and $\delta$ intradimer bonds.
 In Figs. \ref{bands-ta3x}(a,b,c) and \ref{bands-nb3y}(a,b,c) the band structures in the range between -1 eV and 1 eV are shown, at the R point we can see in this range the $\pi$-bond bands.
 The $\delta$-bond bands are around 1.5 eV below the Fermi level.
 The parabolic band appearing at the $\Gamma$ point for the Ta-based compounds is the 6s band of Ta.